EugeneH5837/TFTNotes/Set 9/Day6.md

 so that prob helped him stabalize before hitting kat + darius

 I think don't play 6 noxus unless you have + 1 or sion. cass is kinda shit

+Possible duo carry is azir + aphel.
+Standard aphel comp with aphel + ashe + sej + liss for deadeye + frej.
+Then duo carry with azir + jarvan for jarvan big cc and strategist.
+Then + 2 is usually like sion + whatever, taric/ryze if good etc.